aditimavalankar/gc-batch-rl-locomotion/README.md

 # Goal-conditioned Batch Reinforcement Learning for Rotation-Invariant Locomotion

-This README contains all the details required to run the code to reproduce the results of the paper.
+This README contains all the details required to run the code to reproduce the results of the paper `Goal-conditioned Batch Reinforcement Learning for Rotation Invariant Locomotion`.

 ### Dependencies
 - Python 3.5